Skip to content

 Inside the Avid Project, you’ll find two bins:

-- Contains two timeline types:
+• Contains two timeline types:

-- Green Timelines - A corresponding timeline that contains the vubbed outputs
+• Green Timelines - A corresponding timeline that contains the vubbed outputs.

-- Consolidated Media Bin
+2. Consolidated Media

-- Contains the media clips used in the example sequences.
+• Contains the media clips used in the example sequences.
 96 frame handles are available for all the media files.
 The codec of the video media is DNxHD LB